Prashantpanwar25/rag-with-psql-and-streamlit-integration/README.md

-# FastAPI Chatbot with SQL Query Generation
+# Chatbot with SQL Query Generation

 This project provides a FastAPI-based chatbot application that integrates with OpenAI to generate SQL queries from user inputs.
 The chatbot then retrieves product information from a database and provides answers to the user.
 The project also includes a simple UI for interacting with the chatbot.